Brush Creek, Queensland: Geography

+The Inglewood – Texas Road enters the locality from the south (Limevale) and exits to the north-west (Inglewood).

 The west of the locality is within the Yelarbon State Forest which extends into Glenarbon to the west and into Beebo to the north-east.

-Road infrastructure

-The Inglewood – Texas Road runs through from north to south.
+Texas State Forest is in the south of the locality.
+Greenup State Forest is in the east of the locality.
+Apart from these protected areas, the land use is predominantly grazing on native vegetation.

 History

 The locality was named after a pastoral run held in the early 1850s by Thomas Collins, which in turn was believed to be named for the creek flowing through the run.

 Brush Creek was opened for selection on 17 April 1877; 21 sqmi were available.

 The Brush Creek Provisional School open on 28 March 1927.
-In 1930 it became a part-time provision school along with Greenup Provisional School and Waroo Road Provisional School.
+In 1930 or 1932, it became a part-time provision school along with Greenup Provisional School and Waroo Road Provisional School.
 Brush Creek school closed in 1932.